Addressing Label Leakage in Knowledge Tracing Models: Label Leakage-Free Framework

-However, these solutions are specific to each model.
-Thus, we introduce a simple solution that can be applied to a wide variety of such models.
-We simply add one extra mask label, \texttt{<MASK>}, to the expanded sequence alongside the correct $0$ and incorrect $1$ response labels.
+We introduce a simple solution that can be applied to a wide variety of KT models.
+We simply add a mask label, $\texttt{MASK}$, to the expanded sequence alongside the correct $0$ and incorrect $1$ response labels.
+To prevent label leakage, we replace any ground truth label ($0$ and $1$) with \texttt{MASK} if it is followed by another KC of the same question in the sequence as shown in Figure \ref{fig_mask}.
+With this approach, each KC subsequence, that corresponds to a single question, has only one ground-truth label at the end while the rest have \texttt{MASK} labels.

-An expanded question, with multiple KCs, will only have access to the ground truth at the last KC in the expanded sequence.
-For example, let $q$ be a question consisting of three knowledge concepts ($c_1, c_2, c_3$) and have a response $r$ then it would be represented in an expanded sequence as follows:
+For example, let $q$ be a question in the sequence consisting of three KCs ($c_1, c_2, c_3$) and have a response, $r$, then it would be represented in an expanded sequence as follows:

-To distinguish models that utilize this method from others, we append "-ML" to the model name, which stands for mask label.
-We introduce two model variants: mask label DKT (DKT-ML) and mask label AKT (AKT-ML).
+Thus, the ground-truth $r$ can not be leaked, as it happens only at the last item in the sequence of KCs.
+Note that the \texttt{MASK} label is included only in the input sequence to the model, the output is still predicting only the original ground-truth labels, $0$ and $1$.
+This is applied during both training and inference.

-All these adjusted models do not suffer from data leakage during training, \textit{problem 2}, or evaluation.
-Therefore, they do not require an expensive "all-in-one" evaluation.
-In addition to avoiding data leakage problems, the mask label method adds explicit information about which KCs make up a question with a small increase in parameter size.
+Besides preventing label leakage, the mask label method adds explicit information about which KCs make up a question with a small increase in parameter size.
 This can be useful as other models, such as DKT, hide this information completely from the model.

-Note that it is possible to convert the one-to-many map, $m$, to a one-to-one mapping by treating each unique group of KCs that belong to the same question as a single KC.
-While this approach may work for some datasets, it can obscure access to KC diagnostics for models that rely on individual KC inputs, such as the Knowledge Query Network model \cite{kqn}.
-Additionally, for datasets with a large number of KCs per question, the resulting one-to-one mapping can have a large range.
-Finally, questions that have an unseen set of knowledge components are outside the scope of the one-to-one mapping.
-Therefore, we exclude this solution from our work.